SBA 7(a) Loan Programs

 - Special Use: Assisted Living Facilities, Adult Care, Day Care Facilities, Restaurants, Funeral Homes, Hotels/Motels.

-Interest rates are generally adjustable based loans, tied to the Prime Index rate.
-Maturities up to 25 years are available based on use of loan proceeds.
+Interest rates are generally adjustable-based loans, tied to the Prime Index rate.
+Maturities up to 25 years are available based on the use of loan proceeds.
 Fees are based on the total loan request and calculated on the guaranteed portion of the loan.
 The SBA fees are not currently being charged as part of the American Reinvestment and Recovery Act.

 To qualify, here are the underwriting requirements: